Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The misinformed clues offer partial truths that could be confused with the correct answer if not read carefully, creating productive ambiguity.
-For example, 'secret lives of inanimate objects' is close to 'secret lives of sea creatures' for Finding Nemo, and 'adventures' could apply to any of the choices.
+The misinformed clues are factually true for 'Toy Story' but are also general enough to plausibly apply to other animated films about friendship and adventure.
+They don't create strong ambiguity as they are very common themes in animated movies.
+The ambiguity is present but not particularly productive.

 ✅ Strengths:
 - Attempt to create ambiguity